KxSystems/docs/docs/wp/iterators/index.md

 1003 1007 1012
 ```

-Notice that the derived function here is [_ambivalent_](../../basics/glossary.md#ambivalent-function): it can be applied as a unary or as a binary.
+Notice that the derived function here is [_varaiadic_](../../basics/variadic.md): it can be applied as a unary or as a binary.

 !!! info "Postfix yields infix"

     An iterator applied postfix derives a function with infix syntax.

-    This is true regardless of the function’s rank.
+    This is true regardless of the derived function’s rank.
     For example, `count'` is a unary function but has infix syntax.

 We can also apply `+\` as a binary using infix syntax.